fchb1239/fchb1239/README.md

 # Hello :wave:

 Check out my <i>good?</i> repositories:
-- [AirJump](https://github.com/fchb1239/AirJump) - A mod for a game called Gorilla Tag, lets you jump of cubes mid air!
+- [AirJump](https://github.com/fchb1239/AirJump) - A mod for Gorilla Tag, that lets you jump of cubes mid air!
 (Oculus Quest port coming soon?)
-- [Screw Gravity](https://github.com/fchb1239/ScrewGravity) - A mod that lets you change gravity in the VR game called Gorilla Tag for Oculus Quest.
+- [Screw Gravity](https://github.com/fchb1239/ScrewGravity) - A mod that lets you change gravity in the VR game Gorilla Tag for Oculus Quest.
+- [Flappy Monke](https://github.com/fchb1239/FlappyMonke) - A mod for Gorilla Tag that lets you become Flappy Bird for Oculus Quest.
 - [Calculators](https://github.com/fchb1239/Calculators) - Making calculators in a bunch of languages. (aiming for 10+)

 Software: